dgadelha/vitest-dynamodb-local/packages/vitest-dynamodb-local/README.md

 export default defineConfig({
   test: {
-    setupFiles: ["vitest-dynamodb-lite"],
+    setupFiles: ["vitest-dynamodb-local"],
   },
 });
 ```

 ### 2. Config file

-In your project root, create a config file with the tables schemas, and an optional `basePort` to run dynalite on.
+In your project root, create a config file with the tables schemas, and an optional `basePort` to run dynamo-db-local on.

 You can write the config file in either `json`, `js`, or `cjs` format.